karthikiyer56/account-backfilling-wallet/backfilling/address-activity-indexer/README.md

-markdown# Stellar Activity Indexer for ClickHouse
+# Stellar Activity Indexer for ClickHouse

 A high-performance indexer for Stellar blockchain token transfer events, designed to enable efficient address-based activity queries with cursor-based pagination.